 From the above graph, it seems like subjects with normal and high serum LDL have similar hazards until about Day 600, then subjects with normal serum LDL have a higher probability of death.

+Score：7

+Comments：The hazard ratio and 95% CI should be computed using Cox proportional hazards regression

 Without any prescription of methods of analyses, I am inclined to perform the logrank test.
 Since the data is censored and dichotomizing serum LDL according to the 160mg/dL makes clinical sense, the logrank test is the natural test.
 However this requires the assumption of proportion hazards, which we may not have in the data.
 Another good candidate is the t-test on geometric means – this does not require any dichotomization of serum LDL levels, thus no issue of losing data here.
 Since we are interested in an association, not causation, it does not matter whether serum LDL levels or 5-year mortality is listed as the “predictor” or “outcome”.

+Score: 4